B-Roux/momlib/README.md

     standard is constantly evolving and may get outdated often, I attempt to capture its most recent form in
     [this document](./design/code_conventions.md).

-# Current Work
-I am currently mostly working on the graph theory submodule.
-    Until this is fully fleshed out, work on other submodules will be minimal.